FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 Users may pass an optional resource type (e.g. `Patient` or `Observation`) to indicate the expected type that the reference should point to. `getReferenceKey` will return an empty collection (effectively `null` since FHIRPath always returns collections) if the reference is not of the expected type.
-For example, `Observation.subject.getReferenceKey('Patient')` would return a row key if the subject is a patient, or the empty collection (`{}`) if not.
+For example, `Observation.subject.getReferenceKey(Patient)` would return a row key if the subject is a patient, or the empty collection (`{}`) if not.

 Implementations MUST support the relative literal form of reference (e.g. `Patient/123`), and MAY support